immcantation/tigger/docs/topics/inferGenotype.md

 `find_unmutated` is `TRUE`.

 novel
+:   optional `data.frame` of the type
+novel returned by
+[findNovelAlleles](findNovelAlleles.md) containing
-:   an optional `data.frame` of the type novel returned by [findNovelAlleles](findNovelAlleles.md) containing germline sequences that will be utilized if
+germline sequences that will be utilized if